Magneto-anisotropic weak antilocalization in near-surface quantum wells

 \section{Magnetoconductivity Measurements}

-A gated Hall bar is fabricated on the heterostructure via photolithography and wet chemical etching.
-The width of the Hall bar is \SI{500}{\micro m} which is assumed to be much larger than the phase and the momentum relaxation lengths as well as the Fermi wavelength so that the lateral confinement effects are negligible.
-A \SI{30}{nm} layer of Al$_2$O$_3$ dielectric is then deposited using atomic layer deposition, followed by a \SI{70}{nm} layer of Cr/Au as the gate contact.
 The longitudinal resistance of the sample is measured as a function of a sweeping out-of-plane magnetic field $B_\perp$ (along $z$).
 The resulting magnetoconductivity is depicted in Fig. \ref{fig:1} (c) where different traces correspond to different total densities.
 At low densities we observe a signature of weak localization that is a large valley in the magnetoconductivity.
 As the density increases, a peak appears at $B_\perp=0$ which results from the spin-orbit coupling and signifies a weak antilocalization effect.